huangwb8/m2w/README.md

 - REST API uploads are more reliable: unified taxonomy cache handling, `term_exists` fixes, clearer errors, and no more infinite retries on updates.
 - REST requests now honor a configurable timeout (default 30s) so you can tune slow sites instead of hard failures.
 - Password mode was refactored into `m2w.password.*` modules while keeping `up_password` for backward compatibility.
+- Project maintenance follows vibe coding practices to keep the codebase consistent and lightweight.

 ## Install